thoughtbot/superglue/README.md

 'posts.post_id=1.comment.0.body'
 ```

-The above would find the first occurance where post_id=1 and continue traversing from there.
+The above would find the first occurance where post_id=1 before continuing traversing.

 #### setInJoint
 ```
 setInJoint({name, keypath, value})
 ```
-Traverses to the node by joint name, then keypath, and immutably sets a value across all pages.
+Traverses to the node by joint name, then keypath, and immutably sets a value across all `pages`.
 ```

 this.props.setInJoint({